lvh/txyoga/doc/tutorial/createdelete.rst

 can give people new positions and give them raises, but not change their names.

+Note that although you can update salaries, this change will never be externally visible.
+This is because ``salary`` is `not` an exposed attribute.

-Then there is the ``elementClass`` attribute on the collection class.
+Then there is the ``defaultElementClass`` attribute on the collection class.
 By default, this class will be instantiated when new elements are added.
+In this case, new elements will be ``Employee``s.

 Trying it out
 =============